parkrafael/budget-tracker/README.md

 and budget allowing for more conscientious spending habits.

 ### User Stories
-- As a user, add expenses (with the date of purchase attached) to a list of expenses
+- As a user, be able to add expenses to a list of expenses
+- As a user, be able to date their expenses (either automatically or by input)
-- As a user, view all of their expenses within a month
+- As a user, view all of their expenses within a specific day, month, or year.

-- As a user, be able to add their income
+//

 - As a user, create categories for expenses (ie. groceries, restaurant, entertainment)
 - As a user, view how much you've spent for each category
-- As a user, view how much you've spent in total
-- As a user, view how much money you have remaining